The Space Within US

-The Space Within US is a live DVD by Paul McCartney, released in November 2006.
-It is composed of footage taken during his fall 2005 'US' Tour in the United States in conjunction with his Chaos and Creation in the Backyard album release, though some of his Beatles songs and songs from his previous albums are also performed.
+The Space Within US is a live DVD by Paul McCartney, directed by Mark Haefeli and released in November 2006.
+It features footage taken during McCartney's 2005 'US' Tour and interviews with him, the band, and various celebrities; weaving reflections on peace and connection with a symbolic message about “space” as both an outer and inner realm.
+It also includes a live connection with the astronauts of ISS Expedition 12 in collaboration with NASA, during which McCartney performs two songs for them.

 A Blu-ray version was released on 18 November 2008.
 It reached number 3 in the US video charts.